 These are partial ideals and there’s something in the heart.
 We’re all against tyranny.
 Everybody’s against tyranny.
 If you read the early speeches of Mussolini, of Hitler, of Stalin, of Mao, of Kim ll-Sung.
 They were all against tyranny.
 But when we get the power, we suddenly find we are tyrants ourselves because we didn’t know our own heart.

 What is good for one is bad for the other.
 It goes on.
 You can’t get a decision.
-Well, we feel that something can be absolutely good, can be found, but the yogic analysis is, without penetrating into one’s own heart, we shall not be able to find out what is good.
+We feel that something which can be absolutely good, can be found; but the yogic analysis is, without penetrating into one’s own heart, we shall not be able to find out what is good.
 Now I give one or two examples, which perhaps won’t be known.
 There’s a millionaire in Japan.
 He was the richest man in Japan for quite a time.
-The founder of Matsushita Electric.
-A man, no education.
-That’s how he gets all these new ideas – haven’t been driven out by education.
+The founder of Matsushita Electric – a man with no education.
+That’s how he gets all these new ideas – they haven’t been driven out by education.
 And he’s a man of meditation.
-And one of the things he said, impressed me.
-I read the speech, his speeches occasionally and articles he writes.
+And one of the things he said, impressed me – I read his speeches occasionally and articles he writes.

-When he was giving a bonus to the whole firm, when he gave the money, when he announced this big bonus, he said, “This will make you happy for about three weeks.
+He was giving a bonus to the whole firm and when he announced this big bonus, he said, “This will make you happy for about three weeks.
 You’re getting the bonus now and all your wages and going home.
 It’ll make you happy for about three weeks.
 After three weeks, you will have taken on new commitments in keeping with your new salary, and you’ll be just as short of money as before.
 So you won’t be happy.
 You’re going to get this bonus, but it won’t make you happy.
 What will make you happy will be working in the company to make electric goods for the Japanese housewife, of first-class quality, which won’t go wrong and which will be as cheap for her as possible.
 That will make you happy, but getting the extra money, won’t make you happy.”

 This is based on something in Zen and he passed it on to his workforce.
 So he’s an extremely popular president.
 I want to quote one or two examples of his inspirations, which he gets from meditation in his ordinary life.
 It doesn’t solve the problem of life, but it gives a certain lightness to the burdens of life and the attempts to do good.